 "Report describes how Tim Cook helps Trump and other officials navigate China trade negotiations", Headlines 9to5Mac at this point.
 With reference to a Message Politico shows how the CEO of Apple deals with the White House, its staff and, above all, the US President Donald Trump in order to help with trade agreements with China.
 In addition, it is believed that among all tech titans, Tim Cook is probably the best in his role as a mediator or contact person for the USA and China.
 It is also emphasized that Cook as CEO of Apple takes effect in person instead of sending employees of the company in front.

 Like 9to5Mac again shows, Apple has registered and operates the domain PrivacyIsImportant.com secured.
-Nothing can be seen on this page yet, but Apple Inc. can be found from the contact information for “Registrant”, “Admin” and “Tech”.
-The emerging page will undoubtedly deal with the importance of privacy - which exact information, instructions or workshops will be published on it from Cupertino is still unknown.
+Nothing is visible on this page yet, but Apple Inc. can be found from the contact information for 'Registrant', 'Admin' and 'Tech'.
+Surely the emerging site will be about the importance of privacy - what exact information, guides or workshops from Cupertino to be published on it, that is still unknown.
 Fun Fact: Interestingly, this is the first time this domain has been registered.
-In other words, Apple didn't have to buy it from anyone.
+That means Apple didn't have to buy them from anyone.

 Here in the blog it was already once in the Sir Apfelot Wochenschau for week 4, but also in this single postto see the stage light effect on the MacBook display.
 Breaking flat cables are to blame for this, as well as for other display errors and ultimately the failure of the screen.
 The problem was also treated in the media under the name "Flexgate".
 But how now, for example MacRumors regarding iFixit shows, the problem could already be solved in the MacBook models from 2018 onwards.
 Apple installed 2 mm longer and therefore more flexible cables.
 It is not known whether this was coincidence or silent troubleshooting.

 Google Project Zero: macOS vulnerability made public